 Here's the MI 2N "Altéo" a dual-voltage EMU from Alstom and Bombardier that serves the busiest rail line, RER A, in France and possibly Europe.

 Replies: 1 Boosts: 0 Favourites: 1 | Source @PeskyPotato 12 February 2023 06:53 I'm impressed with the efficiency at which the Paris metro runs.
+Before the MI 2N, single-decker MS 61 trainsets were used.
+The SACEM, a speed train protection system, was rolled out in the 1980s to allow shorter gaps between trains allowing for higher frequency on those trains.

 Read more...

 I recently visited Disneyland Paris and I spent more time researching and experiencing the Paris metro system and the RER than looking up and preparing for Disneyland itself.
 Upon visiting the park in Disneyland Paris I was pleasantly surprised to be greeted by a railway line right by the park entrance.
 There was no crowd, no line whatsoever, just an elegantly designed station.
 Going up the stairs I saw the steam locomotive coupled to passenger cars about to depart.
+I just stumbled across a train!

 Read more...